Chamber Musician - Diary entries

 Rachmaninoff's role: Chamber Musician

-Notes: Satina indicates that this was a benefit concert, but she could find no further details.
+Notes: Satina indicated that this was a benefit concert, but she could find no further details.
+At present, no press material regarding an appearance by the two has been found, and some reports indicate that Casals may have been touring in Mexico at the time.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 April 7 1920